 FAQHere are answers to some common questions about taxes.

-- Why do I owe money on my taxes?
+- Why do you owe so much money on your taxes?

 - There are many reasons why you could owe money on your taxes.
-Some common causes can include withholding too little from your paycheck, failure to file, changes in the tax code, higher income than usual or changes in deductions.
+Some common causes can include withholding too little from your paycheck, changes in the tax code, higher income than usual or changes in deductions.

 - Owing taxes is a normal occurrence for a lot of individuals come tax season.
 If you are caught off guard by owing taxes, you can look into the reasons why or consult a CPA or financial advisor so you will be better prepared for next year.

-- Why do I still owe taxes if I claim zero?
+- Why do you still owe taxes if you claimed zero?

 - There are a few reasons why you would still owe money if you have claimed zero on your tax forms.
 Some reasons are if you have additional income, have a spouse that earns income or if you earn bonuses or commissions.